openjdk/panama-foreign/doc/panama_memaccess.md

 }
 ```

 The `MemorySegment::elements` method takes an element layout and returns a new stream.
-The stream is built on top of a spliterator instance (see `MemorySegment::spliterator`) which splits the segment into chunks whose size match that of the provided layout.
+The stream is built on top of a spliterator instance (see `MemorySegment::spliterator`) which splits the segment into chunks whose size matches that of the provided layout.
 Here, we want to sum elements in an array which contains a million of elements; now, doing a parallel sum where each computation processes *exactly* one element would be inefficient, so instead we use a *bulk* element layout.
 The bulk element layout is a sequence layout containing a group of 100 elements — which should make it more amenable to parallel processing.
 Since we are using `Stream::parallel` to work on disjoint slices in parallel, here we use a *shared* arena, to ensure that the resulting segment can be accessed by multiple threads.

 ### Accessing segments